khawarahemad/ViewMax/README.md

 ## Features

-- **Safe Mode**: Safely increase views by using fewer browsers.
+- **Safe Mode**: Safely increase views with fewer browsers.
-- **Extreme Mode**: Increase views rapidly with more browsers.
+- **Extreme Mode**: Rapidly increase views with multiple browsers.
-- **Progress Feedback**: **ViewMax.py** provides real-time updates on the progress of the tool.
+- **Progress Feedback**: Get real-time updates during the process.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Credits

-- **Selenium**: Web automation framework used for automating browser actions.
-- **ChromeDriver**: Required to interact with Chrome browsers.

 ---

 ### Troubleshooting

-If you run into any issues, ensure the following are correctly configured:
-- **ChromeDriver** must be installed and added to your PATH.
+- Make sure **ChromeDriver** is correctly installed and added to your PATH.
-- Ensure that your **virtual environment** is active when installing dependencies and running the tool.
+- Ensure the **virtual environment** is active when installing dependencies and running the tool.